Carlos0599/FoodWebDev/README.md

-Food Website Development
+# Food Website Development

+### Things to do:

-Edit the style.css file under the css folder
+1. Edit the style.css file under the css folder

-Add your desired website name and logo as well if you may.
+2. Add your desired website name and logo as well if you may.